Come and explore at Charlecote

 Fresh air and fun

 There’s plenty of space just to run round and play games.
-We have bug-hunting kits and books, and other outdoor activities such as simple box kites in the Servants' Hall shop that you can play with straight away.
+You can buy bug-hunting kits and other outdoor activities such as simple kites from the Servants' Hall shop, and play with them straight away.

-The grassy parkland paths are flat enough for buggies.
+The grassy parkland paths are flat enough for wide-wheeled buggies.

 Wild about nature – what will you spot today?